528hloni/Grade-Book-System/README.md

 ## "Grade-Book-System"

+*This is a Java-based Gradebook Management System integrated with a MySQL database, developed for an institution that specializes in Grade 12 upgrading learners.
+The system is designed to support learners who are rewriting matric and can choose specific subjects they want to upgrade rather than following a fixed subject stream.

-*The system allows administrators and teachers to register new students, select their subjects and manage their academic performance(marks) across four terms and print out a academic report*
+The application allows administrators and teachers to register new students, assign subjects based on the learner’s upgrade choices and manage academic performance (marks) across four academic terms.
+Teachers can insert, update, delete and view assessment and exam marks while the system stores all records securely in a relational database.

+The system also supports the generation and printing of academic reports, providing a clear overview of learner performance per subject and per term.*

 ##  Features